 “Yes Mom, I got it.
-You wanted curtains for new home and I am going to have to get it for you.
+You wanted curtains for the new home and I am going to have to get it for you.
 I got…”

 “I am so sorry honey, Now that there are no much days left I don’t have time to go sho…”

 “Mom.
-If you repeat this one more time, I am going to get you the ugliest of the all the curtains in the whole world and hang it in your hall as a remainder to not to repeat anything more than five times.
+If you repeat this one more time, I am going to get you the ugliest of the all the curtains in the whole world and hang it in your hall as a reminder to not to repeat anything more than five times.
 Okay?”

 “Well, when you threaten me like that I think I will not say it again.
 But still Scarlett… Remember to…”

 “Get something in floral and in something pastel and nothing in net and nothing heavy.
-I got it Mom… Please… And bye.”
+I got it, Mom… Please… And bye.”

 Her mother was laughing on the other side of the phone.
 She was doing it deliberately.
 Scarlett had the weird doubt that her mother was enjoying this very much.
 But then, so was Scarlett.
 Not that she would ever admit it.